 Dallas Museum of Art

-The Museum's global collection represents a full range of world cultures, which encompasses more than 22,000 works and spans 5,000 years of history.
-The growing collection includes the most important holdings of modern and contemporary art of any encyclopedic museum in the U.S., as well as strong holdings in the arts of the ancient Americas, Africa, and South Asia, and in European and American painting, sculpture, and decorative arts.
-In addition, the DMA has announced a new initiative, DMX (Dallas Museum Exchange), which encourages loans to the Museum in exchange for the DMA's expertise across Museum departments with partnering institutions.
-The rapid growth of the DMA's encyclopedic collection has resulted in a dramatic expansion of its existing conservation programs and facilities, with the addition of a new state-of-the-art paintings conservation studio and the appointment of the Museum's first Chief Conservator in spring 2012.
+The Museum’s collection represents world cultures and encompasses nearly 25,000 works, spanning 5,000 years of history.
+It includes significant holdings of modern and contemporary art, as well as strong selections in the arts of the ancient Americas, Africa, and South Asia, and in European and American painting, sculpture, and decorative arts.
+In addition, the DMA has initialed the DMX (Dallas Museum Exchange), which encourages loans to the Museum in exchange for the DMA’s expertise across Museum departments with partnering institutions.
+The rapid growth of the DMA’s collection has resulted in a dramatic expansion of its existing conservation programs and facilities, with the addition of a state-of-the-art paintings conservation studio and the appointment of the Museum’s first Chief Conservator in spring 2012.

-Established in 1903, the Dallas Museum of Art was the first cultural institution to move downtown to the then-developing Arts District during the 1980s.
-The Museum's building, designed by Edward Larrabee Barnes, opened in 1984, and a 140,000-square-foot addition was completed in 1993.
-At 515,520 square feet, it ranks today among the largest art museums in the United States.
-A hub of professional and community creativity, the Museum welcomes approximately 500,000 visitors annually and engages people of all ages and backgrounds with art from around the world.
-In January 2013 the DMA returned to a free general admission policy and launched the first free membership program in the country, DMA Friends.
+Established in 1903, the Dallas Museum of Art was the first cultural institution to move to the then-developing Arts District during the 1980s.
+The Museum’s building, designed by Edward Larrabee Barnes, opened in 1984, and a 140,000-square-foot addition was completed in 1993.
+With more than 500,000 square feet, it ranks today among the largest art museums in the United States.
+A hub of professional and community creativity, the Museum welcomes hundreds of thousands of visitors annually and engages people of all ages and backgrounds.
+In 2013 the DMA returned to a free general admission policy and launched the first free membership program in the country, DMA Friends.